baltimoreheritage/vacant-buildings-101/_guides/report-code-violations.md

 - The date you submitted the requests
 - The service request number
 - A link to the service request on the Baltimore 311 website
-- Notes on whether the city resolved the issue satisfactorily
+- Notes on whether the city resolved the issue or if the issue is still outstanding